 You want to know how many people are visiting the website and track this metric over time.
 This will ultimately allow you to understand how people use the website.
 You also want to know when traffic peaks so you can display ads accordingly or know when to coordinate specials and limited-time promotions.

 This metric is also the basis of other critical statistics like bounce rates and conversion rates.
 However, you can instantly tell if there is a problem if site traffic suddenly drops.
-If the bounce rate is high, then you need to adjust your SEO strategy to better align with your customer base or alter your website design so that it is clearly a fit for would-be visitors.
+If the bounce rate is high, then you need to adjust your SEO strategy to better align with your customer base or alter your website design so that it is a fit for would-be visitors.

 Traffic sources tell you where your visitors are coming from, and these can be divided into three main groups.
 The first group is direct visitors, people who enter your website into their browser.
 The second course of traffic is search visitors, those landing on your page through a search engine query.
 The third group is referral visitors.
-A prime example of referral would be someone who clicked a link posted on social media or embedded in a marketing email.
+A prime example of a referral would be someone who clicked a link posted on social media or embedded in a marketing email.

 Knowing where your website traffic is coming from allows you to gauge the effectiveness of marketing channels.
 However, this data should be combined with sales data so that you don’t waste time and money driving more traffic to your website when it rarely results in more sales.